d0rbu/HfSG-frontend/README.md

 to use the physical waste stations and dispose of their dog's waste properly.
 </p>
 <p>
-[OUR APP NAME] would partner with local non-profits, city parks and rec, and apartment complexes to provide prizes or raffles for users to work towards.
+Dog Duty would partner with local non-profits, city parks and rec, and apartment complexes to provide prizes or raffles for users to work towards.
 Users would recieve up to a certain amount of points a day for throwing away their dog's waste.
 </p>